GabeScott/standard-works-vault/General Conference/2003 April - The Condition of the Church.md

 As we do so, the world is in turmoil.
 There is war and contention.
 There is much of unrest.
 Members of the Church family are citizens of many nations.
 We find ourselves on both sides of a great debate.
 I intend to speak about this tomorrow morning.

 But with all the troubles with which we are confronted, I am pleased to report that the work of the Church moves forward.
 We continue to grow across the world.
 Our missionary work goes on without serious impediment.
 Converts continue to come into the Church, and our numbers are constantly being increased.
 Paralleling this activity is the need to solidly integrate all of those who are baptized as converts.
 We call upon every member of the Church to reach out to new converts, to put your arms around them and make them feel at home.
 Bless them with your friendship.
 Encourage them with your faith.
 See that there are no losses among them.
-Every man, woman, or child worthy of baptism is worthy of a secure and friendly situation in which to grow in the Church and its many activities.
+Every man, woman, or child who is worthy of baptism is worthy of a secure and friendly situation in which to grow in the Church and its many activities.

 Our sacrament meeting attendance gradually edges up.
 There is room for improvement, and I urge you to work at it constantly.
 Even so, I do not know of another church with as high a percentage of consistent attendance at its meetings.